-Our workshops are open to all teachers who are motivated to bring the issue of sustainability to the fore in their schools.
-Schools who are enrolled in Resource Smart will find these workshops helpful in providing inspiration and direction.
+Our workshops are open to all teachers and members of school-based "green teams" who are motivated to bring the issue of sustainability to the fore in their schools.
+Schools who are enrolled in the Resource Smart Schools Program will find these workshops helpful in providing inspiration and direction.

 Please register these TEN workshop dates in your 2021 calendar!